basildoesdev/basildoesdev/README.md

 ## 🌟 **Projects**

 ### Rugby Team Analyzer
-- Web tool for analyzing and optimizing rugby team configurations with player data and advanced sorting features.
+- Third party web tool for analyzing and optimizing rugby team configurations with player data and advanced sorting features.

 ### JPEG to PDF Converter
 - Built a clean, simple converter to turn JPEGs into PDFs.